bptstbn/spam/README.md

 #### Maxime Boutin
 #### Baptiste Bony

+## The goal of this project
+The aim of the project is to create a model which takes 57 quantitative variables extracted from an e-mail as input and predicts whether the e-mail is a spam or not.

+## Stages of the Project
+- Create the Dataframe
+- Clean and scale the data
+- Select the best features
+- Visualize and analyze the data
+- Test different models of prediction

+## First look at the dataset
 ```python
 names = ['w_freq_make', 'w_freq_adress', 'w_freq_all', 'w_freq_3d', 'w_freq_our', 'w_freq_over', 'w_freq_remove',
          'w_freq_internet', 'w_freq_order', 'w_freq_mail', 'w_freq_receive', 'w_freq_will', 'w_freq_people',